abirpahlwan/PicToSheet/README.md

 # picToSheet
-Export an image to spreadsheet
+Export an image to spreadsheet *wink*